MagnusS0/Cardio-Good-Fitness/README.md

 In this project I created both a multiclass model and a binary model to predict the customer product preference based on their demographic and behavioral data.
 The data set I used for this project contains information about 180 customers who bought one of three products: TM195, TM498, and TM798.
 These are different models of treadmills that vary in price and features.
 The dataset can be found here: https://www.kaggle.com/datasets/saurav9786/cardiogoodfitness

+**Disclaimer:** This dataset is relatively small, which makes it challenging to draw strong conclusions about the performance of the models.
+Therefore, this project is mainly for the purpose of practicing and experimenting with various techniques.

 ## Data Description

 The data set has 8 features and 1 target variable.
 The features are: